smaht-dac/smaht-portal/docs/source/referencing_data.rst

 Referencing Existing Data
 =========================

-Existing items in the database are sometimes required to submit new items.
+References to existing items in the database are sometimes required to submit new items.
 The links below will display all options available for referencing data already in the database.

 DAC-Controlled Items
 --------------------

-To reference an item controlled by the DAC, you can use values for any of the following properties:
+To link to an item controlled by the DAC, you can use values for any of the following properties:

 * `identifier`
 * `uuid`